kingkampala/GlamForge/README.md

 # GlamForge API
 Elevate your e-commerce game with GlamForge, a robust Node.js API designed to craft seamless, user-friendly, and sophisticated shopping experiences.

 ### Overview
 GlamForge API provides a powerful backend foundation for e-commerce applications.
-It offers a range of endpoints to manage products, categories, users, orders, and more, facilitating a smooth and efficient shopping process.
+It offers a range of endpoints to manage products, categories, users, orders, orderitems, carts and payments, facilitating a smooth and efficient shopping process.
 With GlamForge, developers can build feature-rich e-commerce platforms that deliver exceptional user experiences.

 ### Base URL
 GlamForge API backend is hosted at:

 `https://glam-forge.onrender.com`

 This the base URL for the API, which is intended to be accessed by the application's frontend, not directly by users.
-It provides the foundation for e-commerce applications to manage products, categories, users, orders, and more, ensuring a smooth and efficient shopping process.
+It provides the foundation for e-commerce applications to manage products, categories, users, orders, orderitems, carts and payments, ensuring a smooth and efficient shopping process.

 ### Authentication
 The GlamForge API implements authentication using JSON Web Tokens (JWT).
 In order to access and test the API endpoints, an authentication token must be obtained through the following methods: